The 17 Best Things to Do in Austin: Visitor’s Guide

 The 17 Best Things to Do in Austin: Visitor's Guide

-The Barton Springs Pool has long been a well-loved Austin landmark, providing a refreshing and natural swimming hole that has been drawing locals and tourists alike for decades.
+The Barton Springs Pool has long been a well-loved Austin landmark, providing a refreshing and natural swimming hole that has been drawing locals and alike for decades.
 It is located within Zilker Park, and it is fed by underground springs, so it stays at a crisp 68°F (20°C) all year round—the perfect temperature for a quick dip on a hot summer’s day.

 In case you are unaware, Barton Springs is a large, spring-fed pool with clear, emerald waters that are as much a part of Austin’s identity as its live music scene is.
 This is a fantastic spot for a family picnic, sunbathing, or swimming laps in the crystal clear waters of the lake.